 He also says, "The most important quality for an investor is temperament, not intellect.
 You need a temperament that neither derives great pleasure from being with the crowd or against the crowd."

 The obvious goal of stock investing is to buy low and sell high, but human nature can compel us to do the exact opposite.
-When we see all of our friends making money, that's when we feel like we should put our money in.
+When we see all of our friends making money, that's when we feel like we should try to make money, too.
 And when stock markets crash, it's our nature to get out before prices drop any further.

-Buffett loves it when stock prices drop since it creates opportunities to buy at a discount.
+Buffett loves it when stock prices drop since it creates opportunities to buy at a discount, which explains why 2022 has been a particularly active year.
 If you were shopping at your favorite store and suddenly learned that the entire store's prices were 20% lower, would you panic and run away?
 Of course not.
 Buffett embraces discounts on his favorite stocks and says, "Opportunities come infrequently.
 When it rains gold, put out the bucket, not the thimble."

-One of the most important Warren Buffett quotes on investing you can absorb is, "If you aren't willing to own a stock for ten years, don't even think about owning it for ten minutes."
+One of the most important Warren Buffett quotes on investing that you can take in is, "If you aren't willing to own a stock for 10 years, don't even think about owning it for 10 minutes."

 He doesn't choose stocks just because he thinks their prices are going to rise this week, this month, or even this year.
 Buffett buys stocks because he wants to own those businesses for the long term.
-He still sells stocks frequently and for a variety of reasons but approaches most of his investments with the mindset of owning them forever.
-And, if you can't get into a "forever" mentality with your stocks, Buffett has called a set-it-and-forget-it investment like an S&P 500 index fund the best investment most people can make.
+He still sells stocks frequently and for a variety of reasons, but he approaches most of his investments with the mindset of owning them forever.
+And, if you can't get into a "forever" mentality with your stocks, Buffett argues one of the best investments most people can make is a set-it-and-forget-it investment such as an S&P 500 index fund.

-A famous Warren Buffett quote from when he was asked about an investment he decided to sell at a loss, "The most important thing to do if you find yourself in a hole is to stop digging."
+A famous Warren Buffett quote from when he was asked about an investment he decided to sell at a loss is, "The most important thing to do if you find yourself in a hole is to stop digging."

 While he certainly wants to own every stock he buys forever, the reality is that outlooks change.
-It might surprise you to learn that, a couple of decades ago, Buffett bought a large position in mortgage agency Freddie Mac (OTC:FMCC).
-A few years before the financial crisis, he noticed the lender's management had started to take unnecessary risks with the company's capital and decided to sell.
-A few years later, when the financial crisis hit, it became clear that Buffett had made a smart move.
+It might surprise you to learn that Buffett bought a large position in mortgage agency Freddie Mac (FMCC -0.03%) a couple of decades ago.
+But a few years before the financial crisis of 2007-09, he noticed the lender's management had started to take unnecessary risks with the company's capital and decided to sell.
+When the financial crisis hit, it became clear that Buffett had made a smart move.

 Warren Buffett is widely considered to be the world's greatest value investor.
 Value investing prioritizes paying low prices for investments relative to their intrinsic values.

 Buffett regularly spends long days in his office in Omaha, Nebraska.
-But it often surprises investors to learn that he spends the majority of his time just sitting alone and reading or not doing anything at all.
-As he has been quoted as saying, "I insist on a lot of time being spent, almost every day, to just sit and think."
+It often surprises investors to learn that he spends the majority of his time just sitting alone and reading or not doing anything at all.
+He's been quoted as saying, "I insist on a lot of time being spent, almost every day, to just sit and think."

 Buffett views knowledge as something that compounds over time, and he believes that much of his success can be attributed to the accumulation of as much investment knowledge as possible.

-Berkshire Hathaway's (NYSE:BRK.A) (NYSE:BRK.B) stock portfolio is worth hundreds of billions of dollars, and most of the stocks were selected by Buffett himself.
-While Berkshire's portfolio holds about 45 different stock positions, nearly 70% of the portfolio's value is concentrated in just four stocks.
+The stock portfolio of Berkshire Hathaway (BRK.A -0.64%) (BRK.B -0.45%) is worth hundreds of billions of dollars, and most of the stocks were selected by Buffett himself.
+Although Berkshire's portfolio holds about 50 different stock positions, almost three-fourths of the portfolio's value is concentrated in just five stocks.
 Here's more information about each of these top holdings:

 Buffett avoids investments he doesn't understand well.
 That's the main reason you won't find many high-growth technology companies or biotech stocks in Berkshire Hathaway's portfolio.
 They're not necessarily bad businesses or overvalued, but Buffett knows where his stock-picking strengths lie.

-One final takeaway is that just because Buffett avoids a certain sector or industry doesn't mean that you also have to.
+One final takeaway is that just because Buffett avoids a certain sector or industry doesn't mean that you also have to avoid it.
 You can invest like Buffett by sticking to what you understand.